ehb54/cryoem_uth/README.md

      * `cd $WORK/relion_project_1`
  * run relion
    * `~/cryoem/relion`
-     * the first time you run this, it will take a few minutes while it downloads and installs the needed info.
+     * the first time usage:
+       * it will take a few minutes while it downloads and installs - depends on the load on LS6 file systems and network
+     * accepts standard relion command line arguments

 #### running cryosparc
  * `~/cryoem/cryosparc`